 Conclusion

 Root access is the key to unlocking the full power of your Android device.
-With root access, you gain the ability to run programs and install apps without the permission of the phone manufacturer.
+With root access, you can run programs and install apps without the permission of the phone manufacturer.
 This means installing new apps and modifying your existing apps to suit your needs.